Virtuant/hadoop-admin-2019/docs/weekly-test-2.md

 ### Find the First Visit

-Using touch, create a new text file named `whitehouse.hive` and save it.
+Using `touch`, create a new text file named `whitehouse.hive` and save it

 In this step, you will instruct the hive script to find the first visitor to the White House (based on our dataset).
 This will involve some clever